'Just Red, Everywhere': Australia Fire Traps Seaside Residents On Beach

 "When there was a really dramatic wind change at about 4 a.m., it swept close to the town and actually burned some buildings in the town, and everyone had to evacuate down to the beach," she said.
 "There were reports of embers the size of mobile phones falling on people, smoke everywhere."

-Fisherman Steve Casement, a Mallacoota resident, told Reuters he lost his house to the fires.
+Fisherman Steve Casement, a Mallacoota resident, told Reuters that he lost his house to the fires.
 "We are stuck here now," he said.
 "Everyone is pretty shocked at the moment, most of my mates are in the same position. ...
 Right now, I am on a trailer watching the town burn down, listening to gas bottles explode at some poor bugger's home and seeing smoke all around me."

 Photos from Mallacoota show people on boats and wearing masks as the sky glows bright red.
 "This is really scary now, it's just red, everywhere," a Facebook user at the scene is quoted as saying by Australia's ABC.
 "The wind is intermittently howling, which brings more embers."